 These wireless headphones are designed to fit right in with the high end Bluetooth headphones of the day—basically, they look almost identical to the Sony WH-1000XM3 and WH1000XM2.
 However, are they more than a cheaper imitation?

-Editor’s Note: This review was updated on August 17, 2020 to include FAQ answers at the bottom of the page.
+Editor’s Note: This review was updated on January 27, 2021 to include a table of contents.

 Who are the Razer Opus for?